Cooking with Kids: Ages 8-11

 After understanding how to keep a hygienic kitchen, children should learn other important aspects of food safety.
 By eight years of age, kids typically have developed fine motor skills and are able to use a knife safely; provided you give them proper training and supervision as well as an understanding of the dangers if handled improperly.
 They may be intimidated by large chef knives, but you can have them start small with a paring knife or a smaller santoku knife for vegetables.

-Teach them the proper way to hold a knife, how to hand a knife to someone, how to properly cut, how to properly walk from the counter to the sink while holding a knife, etc. This post from Eat Your Beets has some great photos for proper knife techniques to show to kids.
-You can also teach kids the different types of knives and their purposes, depending on the knife collection you have.
+Teach them the proper way to hold a knife, how to hand a knife to someone, how to properly cut, how to properly walk from the counter to the sink while holding a knife, etc. You can also teach kids the different types of knives and their purposes, depending on the knife collection you have.
 If you don’t know about knives yourself, this is a perfect opportunity to learn along with your children so you both can be better equipped in the kitchen!

 More Advanced Cooking with Kids